elenacramer/nd00333-capstone/starter_file/README.md

  - [Standout Suggestions](##standout)

 ## Problem Statement <a name="problem"></a>
-In this project we will consider a regression problem, i.e. a process where a model learns to predict a continuous value output for a given input data).
+In this project we will consider a regression problem, i.e. a process where a model learns to predict a continuous value output for a given input data.
 We first apply AutoML where multiple models are trained to fit the training data.
 We then choose and save the best model, that is, the model with the best score.
 Secondly, we build a simple neural network consisting of two hidden layers.
 In particular, a keras model where we tune hyperparameters using HyperDrive.

 ## Dataset  <a name="dataset"></a>
 In this project we consider the *California housing* data set from [kaggle](https://www.kaggle.com/camnugent/california-housing-prices).
 The data contains information from the 1990 California census.
 So although it may not help us with predicting current housing prices, we chose the data set because it requires rudimentary data cleaning, has an easily understandable list of variables and sits at an optimal size between being to toyish and too cumbersome.
 This enables us to focus on all required configuration to work with Azure ML.

 ### Task  <a name="task"></a>
 Our objective is to build prediction models that predict the housing prices from the set of given house features.
-Thus our task is a regression problem (a process where a model learns to predict a continuous value output for a given input data).

 ### Access <a name="access"></a>
-We downloaded the *housing.csv* from kaggle localy to the virtual machine and uploaded the csv file to the Azure ML platform.
+We download the *housing.csv* from kaggle localy and upload the csv file to the Azure ML platform.

 ## General Set Up <a name="setup"></a>
-Before we either apply Automated ML or tune hyperparamteres for a keras model, we need to the following steps:
+Before we either apply Automated ML or tune hyperparamteres for a keras model, the following steps are required:
 - Import all needed dependencies
 - Set up a Workspace and initialize an experiment
 - Create or attach a compute resource (VM with cpu for automated ML and VM with gpu for hyperdrive)
-- Load csv file and register data set in the *Dataset*
+- Load csv file and either register data set in the *Dataset* section or read directly to the notebook
 - Initialize AutoMLConfig / HyperDriveConfig object
 - Submit experiment
 - Save best model